 1. Slooh.
 The Universe is our Screen Time

 Slooh connects humanity through communal exploration of the universe.
-We gather people around live telescopes to see space for themselves and share their diverse perspectives.
-We are Space for Everyone.
+It gathers people around live telescopes to see space for themselves and share their diverse perspectives.
+Is is Space for Everyone.

 If you’ve never played Set, it is a game of recognizing patterns, an important math skill.
 My brother, the math major, introduced it to me, and it was among games recommended by Stanford Professor Jo Boaler, author of What’s Math Got to Do With It.
 You can find other math games at that link, but this one lends itself to family time really well.
 While I thought the game might be too hard for my kids, the Set creators offer a great interactive tutorial to get the kids started.
 By the end, even my four-year-old had it down (kind of).
 After that, you can play the Daily Set Puzzle as a team.

 3. Bookflix – Use Screen Time to Get Your Daily 20 Minutes of Reading Together